magitz/ToolBox/README.md

 * **nex_to_phy.py** -- A simple converter from Nexus to relaxed-Phylip format using BioPython.

 * **tally_occurrences.py** -- Tallies the occurrences of a list of species in an occurrence.txt file downloaded from GBIF.

+* **seperate_genes_to_files.py** -- Takes an input fasta file with multiple genes from a species and splits that into gene files.
+Fasta records are assumed to be named by the gene name.
+Input file is assumed to be the species name.
+Appends record to gene file using the species name.